tbrockman/xpmint/README.md

 ## What?

-`xpmint` is a small Javascript library for assigning users to A/B tests using a small amount of configuration and zero network requests.
+`xpmint` is a small isomorphic Javascript library for assigning users to A/B tests using a small amount of configuration and zero network requests.

 ## Why?